Balance disorders

 • Reduce stress.

-• Look at the medications you are taking to see if dizziness is listed as a side effect.
-Then talk to us about it, maybe you can switch to another remedy.
+• Check the medication you are taking to see if dizziness is listed as a side effect.
+Then talk to us about it, perhaps you can switch to another product.

-• Keep moving as you age, for example, through regular dancing or other movement exercises such as tai chi or Jaques-Dalcroze rhythmics that promote balance
+• Keep moving in old age, e.g. through regular dancing or other movement exercises such as Tai Chi or Jaques-Dalcroze rhythmics, which promote balance

-• Avoid taking sleeping pills or sedatives that can affect balance as you age
+• Avoid taking sleeping pills or sedatives that can affect your balance as you get older

 In the vast majority of cases, balance disorders disappear again – with the appropriate therapy and if the causes are eliminated.
-Often, however, medication alone is not enough; the affected person must become active on a regular basis.
+However, medication alone is often not enough; the person affected must take regular action themselves.

 Balance disorders: treatment depends on cause